 Chris Rock, in Good Hair, speaks of a 9 billion dollar business where folks look to find what is the best relaxer for African Americans who ‘relax their hair’ or as he puts it, are on “creamy crack”.

-The going green products are just organic hair care products even though they say that they are.
 They burn and damage the scalp, cause allergies, cellular damage, organ toxicity and damage our immune systems.

 There is a change in the trend of buying these organic hair care products.

 The natural hair movement.

 The products are organic balms and oils.
 This seemed to begin with natural styles of the 1960’s-the Afro.
 The power (was) "to the people" and the liberation of their hair was one sign of that.
 Remember HAIR the musical!
 But this was not to last, unfortunately.

 A study[ii] quoted occurring in 2011 showing that African American and African Caribbean women are more likely to be toxically exposed to chemicals in personal care products.
 That endocrine disruptive chemicals are also linked to reproductive and birth defects, breast cancer and coronary disease--and the early onset puberty occured in African American girls who use the hair products and was a significant finding as when compared to Hispanics and Caucasians.
 The research shows that when girls menstruate before age ten they are more likely to get uterine fibroids.
 It is racially linked and linked to hair products we have read.